noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 ## databases

 - OLTP workloads: online transactional processing
+  - focus on recording Update, Insertion, and Deletion data transactions
-- OLAP workloads: online analytical processing
+- OLAP workloads: online analytical processing focusing on read operations, e.g. a data warehouse
+  - store historical data that has been input by OLTP
+  - can extract information from a large database and analyze it for decision-making
 - command query respnsibility segregation: aka polyglot persistence
   - having a single big db instance thats queried by analytics services to provide `views` into the data for specific microservices/consumers
 - sharding: enables horizontal scaling